ubirch/genua-poc/calliope-sensor/README.md

 # Calliope Demo Code

-Connect the Calliope mini via USB to your PC and copy the `calliope-sensor-v1.0.hex` onto the MINI drive.
+Connect the Calliope mini via USB to your PC and copy the `calliope-sensor-v*.hex` onto the MINI drive.

+> If no ultrasonic sensor is connected, press A to trigger a measurement.